top of page

 Here are some descriptions of the Shaoyang and Jueyin channels from The Medical Classics of the Yellow Emperor, which can also help you better understand migraine symptoms with Chinese Medicine theory:

-2. Both Shaoyang meridians trace along the back of ear, enters into the ear then out to the front of the ear - noise sensitivity, ringing in the ear or reduced hearing with migraine pain (see image 1.1 and 1.2).
+2. Both Shaoyang meridians trace along the back of the ear, enter into the ear then out to the front of the ear - noise sensitivity, ringing in the ear or reduced hearing with migraine pain (see images 1.1 and 1.2).

 3. Liver meridian opens up to the eyes - pathological changes to the liver meridian will cause light sensitivity and blurry vision.

-5. The Pericardium meridian starts from the centre of chest, exiting from the pericardium, descends downwards through the diaphragm, passing through all Sanjiao areas (to put it simply the trunk area) - migraine with irregular heart beat (palpitations), chest pain or tightness, nausea, vomiting.
+5. The Pericardium meridian starts from the centre of the chest, exits from the pericardium, and descends downwards through the diaphragm, passing through all Sanjiao areas (to put it simply the trunk area) - migraine with an irregular heartbeat (palpitations), chest pain or tightness, nausea, vomiting.

 1.2 Sanjiao meridian points abbreviated as "TB" (image from google)